IELTS Speaking Archives - EngExam.info

 Is it more important to explore space or to focus on problems of our own planet?

-What is your attitude to travelling?
+What is your attitude towards travelling?

 Do you have any plans to travel somewhere in the future?